Pete Seeger: Musical development

 Seeger enrolled at Harvard College on a partial scholarship, but as he became increasingly involved with politics and folk music, his grades suffered and he lost his scholarship.
 He dropped out of college in 1938.
 He dreamed of a career in journalism and took courses in art as well.
 His first musical gig was leading students in folk singing at the Dalton School, where his aunt was principal.
-He polished his performance skills during a summer stint of touring New York state with the Vagabond Puppeteers (Jerry Oberwager, 22; Mary Wallace, 22; and Harriet Holtzman, 23), a traveling puppet theater "inspired by rural education campaigns of post-revolutionary Mexico."
+He polished his performance skills during a summer stint of touring New York state with the Vagabond Puppeteers (Jerry Oberwager, 22; Mary Wallace, 22; and Harriet Holtzman, 23), a traveling puppet theater "inspired by rural education campaigns of post-revolutionary Mexico".
 One of their shows coincided with a strike by dairy farmers.
 The group reprised its act in October in New York City.
-An article in the October 2, 1939, Daily Worker reported on the Puppeteers' six-week tour this way:
+An October 2, 1939 Daily Worker article reported on the Puppeteers' six-week tour this way:

 That fall, Seeger took a job in Washington, D.C., assisting Alan Lomax, a friend of his father's, at the Archive of American Folk Song of the Library of Congress.
-Seeger's job was to help Lomax sift through commercial "race" and "hillbilly" music and select recordings that best represented American folk music, a project funded by the music division of the Pan American Union (later the Organization of American States), of whose music division his father, Charles Seeger, was head (1938–53).
+Seeger's job was to help Lomax sift through commercial "race" and "hillbilly" music and select recordings that best represented American folk music, a project funded by the music division of the Pan American Union (later the Organization of American States), of whose music division his father, Charles Seeger, was head (1938–1953).
 Lomax also encouraged Seeger's folk-singing vocation, and Seeger was soon appearing as a regular performer on Alan Lomax and Nicholas Ray's weekly Columbia Broadcasting show Back Where I Come From (1940–41) alongside Josh White, Burl Ives, Lead Belly, and Woody Guthrie (whom he had first met at Will Geer's Grapes of Wrath benefit concert for migrant workers on March 3, 1940).
 Back Where I Come From was unique in having a racially integrated cast.
 The show was a success, but was not picked up by commercial sponsors for nationwide broadcasting because of its integrated cast.
-During the war, Seeger also performed on nationwide radio broadcasts by Norman Corwin.

-From 1942 to 1945, Seeger served in the Army, as an Entertainment Specialist.
+From 1942 to 1945, Seeger served in the U.S. Army as an Entertainment Specialist, eventually attaining the rank of corporal.
+He had been initially trained as an airplane mechanic, but was reassigned to entertain American troops with music, including in the South Pacific.
+Later, when people asked him what he did in the war, he always answered, "I strummed my banjo."
+During the war, he also performed on nationwide radio broadcasts by Norman Corwin.